plainionist/plainionist.github.io/_posts/2022-10-03-Thread-Collaboration.md

 ![](../assets/thread-collaboration/overview.png)

-When it comes to concurrency my main axiom is: concurrency issues like race-conditions or update-loss problems have to be avoided by design because detecting those via testing is pretty hard and actually close to be impossible.
+When it comes to concurrency my main axiom is: concurrency issues like race-conditions have to be avoided by design because detecting those via testing is pretty hard and actually close to impossible.

 So how can we design the collaboration of concurrently executed parts of a software system in a way that classic concurrency issues are avoided?